§A metric

 Your score is yours.

-Your Kinako Score is computed only when you load the dashboard.
+Your Kinako Score is computed from your own workspace data, and a daily snapshot is kept so you can see your own trend.
 It isn’t shared with anyone.
 It isn’t public.
 We don’t rank you against other Kinako users.
 It is a private metric for one person — you.

 Future versions of the score may include an opt-in “Kinako-verified solo” badge for users above 80 — a credential clients can look for.
 That stays opt-in.
 Default is private.